junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 John takes a step ahead, exposing himself to the light of the archangel without shaking.
 "I have to protect him as best as I can, just like I had been trying to protect you, Adam!
 I'm sorry I failed.
 I'm sorry about everything you're going through," he says loudly, looking at the archangel's lightened up face, the face that also belongs to Adam Milligan, or Adam Winchester, in his eyes.

 Michael drops to the ground before them, bare-footed.
 The lights in his eyes extinguished completely, turning into Adam's bright blue eyes.
 He turns to John slowly, looking at him straight.
 "I'll let Adam decide if he'll forgive you.
-But before that, where can I get a decent burger or pizza?
+But before that, where can I get some decent burger or pizza?
 Adam is starving."

 <br>